PinkDot-AI/eschergraph/docs/docs/getting_started.md

 JINA_API_KEY = ...
 ```

-Then, when instantiating a graph, make sure to include the following code at the top of the file.
+Then, when instantiating a graph, make sure to have the environment variables loaded.
+For example, you can use the `load_dotenv` function from the library `python-dotenv` to load them
+from a `.env` file.
 ```python
 from dotenv import load_dotenv from eschergraph import Graph